Part 17: Design Trajectories with Astrogator

 2. Select Insert After... in the shortcut menu.

-3. Select Propagate () in the Segment Select dialog box.
+3. Select Propagate () when the Segment Select dialog box opens.

-4. Click OK to close the Segment Select dialog box.
+4. Click OK to confirm your selection and to close the Segment Select dialog box.

 Updating the Propagate segment's properties